 Well before Y2K fashion made its comeback, Philly-based retailer Urban Outfitters had its eye on the decade.
 We've always turned to the ahead-of-the-game retailer for cool collaborations with brands like Miaou and Champion and for really, really good vintage denim.

-We continue to rely on UO year-round for basics and standout pieces alike, and we're always on the lookout for similar stores offering throwback pieces we can mix and match with our tried-and-true favorites.
-We're talking stores like Reformation (those slip dresses!), trendy brands like Mango (for runway-inspired pieces we can actually afford), and British imports like Topshop (another retailer doing ’90s style very, very well).
+We continue to rely on UO year-round for slightly trendy basics and standout pieces alike, and we're always on the lookout for similar stores offering throwback pieces we can mix and match with our tried-and-true favorites.
+We're talking about stores like Reformation (those slip dresses!), trendy brands like Mango (for runway-inspired pieces we can actually afford), and British imports like ASOS (another retailer doing early aughts style very, very well).
 Keep reading to discover 10 stores to shop if you love Urban Outfitters.

-& Other Stories
+8. & Other Stories

 Often overlooked, this affordable fashion retailer is the place we go when we want to shop for everything from floral midi skirts to cropped tees.
 Truth be told, & Other Stories has awesome shoes and accessories too.
 Maybe it's the hint of French-girl chic or the elevated, trend-forward pieces, but it's a continual name on editors' lists.

 Nordstrom has always been a favorite, but the retailer's in-house brand Open Edit is worth another look.
 With a size-inclusive lineup, it has practically built the foundation of our everyday wardrobes with a wallet-friendly price point.
 And of course, the collection has its finger on the pulse of what's new and evolving within fashion circles.

 More elevated than the rest, Mango is the place to find your trendy favorites with a grown-up twist.
 Don't forget to browse its accessories, which are arguably some of the best affordable dupes for designer pieces.